jarun/buku/README.md

 - Continuous search with on the fly mode switch
 - Open bookmarks and search results in browser
 - Manual encryption support
-- Auto-import Firefox and Google Chrome bookmarks
+- Auto-import from Firefox, Google Chrome and Chromium
 - Import/export bookmarks from/to HTML or Markdown
 - Shorten and expand URLs
 - Smart tag management using redirection (>>, >, <<)